Biggest Online Brokers in Europe (ranked by AUM in 2026)

 Top Brokers in Europe by AUM

-Note: All currency conversions were calculated using the last day of May from European Central Bank reference rates, normally accepted as the mid-market exchange rates for EUR conversions.
+Note: All currency conversions were calculated using April 30, 2026 reference rates from the European Central Bank, normally accepted as the mid-market exchange rates for EUR conversions.
 Values were rounded to the closest unit of billion for simplicity purposes.
-Freedom24 and IG Group were not considered in the analysis for not disclosing the amount of the client’s equity.
+Reference periods vary by broker (most recent FY2025 results or Q1 2026 trading updates were used).
+Freedom24 and IG Group were not considered in the analysis for not disclosing the amount of the clients’ equity.

 Interactive Brokers (IBKR) is a US-based, low-cost brokerage firm that has experienced intense growth, both in the U.S. and globally.
-In terms of the number of clients, the broker reached 3.79 million client accounts worldwide.
+In terms of the number of clients, the broker reached 4.86 million client accounts worldwide as of April 2026.

 Robinhood has become especially popular among Millennials due to its commission-free model.
 It is very popular in the U.S. as the number of costumers suggest.
 In Mainland Europe, it currently only supports cryptocurrency trading, as covered in this article, and doesn't offer access to stocks or ETFs, unlike in the U.S..
 However, in the UK, Robinhood has launched a full brokerage app, giving users access to a wide range of investments.